geeofree/geeofree/src/notes/php/1-Types.md

 ## Iterables

-Is a newly defined type in PHP which are any objects that implement the `Traversable` interface (an array for example).

-This can be operated with the `foreach` or `yield from` expression in a function generator.
+A type that can generate a stream of data.
+The `foreach` or `yield from` expression can be used to operate on an iterable.

 ```php
 <?php